Some hotels are a destination in their own right. And when it comes to the five-star Hotel Bellevue Palace in Bern, its reputation precedes it.

 For instance: to house their staff, some illustrious guests will occupy an entire floor.
 Off-limit entryways create a security bubble for assistants, bodyguards, chefs, family members, personal doctors, or nannies.
 It is possible to essentially run an autonomous household or a diplomatic headquarters (or both) in the confines of this five-star hotel.

 On the other hand, some heads of state do not hesitate to use the public elevator.
 There was a time when Mr. Bührer shared the elevator with Akihito, the former Emperor of Japan.

-We learn that some foreign details appear surprised about the hotel’s own security operations.
+We learn that some foreign details are surprised about the hotel’s security operations.
 Elsewhere, it may be common for luxury properties to have their own security departments.
-But this is Switzerland, after all, and a hotel like the Bellevue Palace is near a police quarter as well as a hospital.
+But this is Switzerland, after all, and a hotel like the Bellevue Palace is near a police quarter and a hospital.

 “Just call me,” Mr. Bührer would instruct his guests in case of an issue, “I have Bern on speed dial.”

 Antique furniture, luxurious amenities, bullet-proof windows, and views to die for: enter our third-floor corner suite!